"Did You Know..."

 mph.
 The speed limit is lowered as a means to try and lower gas

-consumption and reduce America's dependency on foreign oil.
+America's dependency on foreign oil.
 (This unpopular law

 doesn't work, and